-Never use the ${\bf N}$ position to drive down a hill.
-The engine does not function as a brake and the brakes are subjected to excessive stain.
+Never use the ${\bf N}$ position to drive down a long hill.
+There is no engine braking and the brakes are subjected to excessive stain.

-You could damage the automatic gearbox if you drive down hills with the gearbox lever in position ${\bf N}$ and the engine switched off.
+You could damage the automatic gearbox if you drive down hills with the gearbox lever in position \mathbf{N} and the engine switched off.